openstack-archive/tripleo-docs/deploy-guide/source/deployment/standalone.rst

    floating IP.

    ..
 Note: NIC1 will serve as the management, OpenStack and Provider network
-      inteface.
+      interface.
 The exports should be configured for your network and interface.

    .. code-block:: bash